 You can buy wood by the bag/net or for better value for money, buy it by the cubic metre.
 The minimum purchase is typically 2 cubic meters.
 This will fill the back of a pick-up and will contain approximately 500 logs – obviously depending on the size of the logs.
 Kiln dried logs can be delivered in nets or bags and are much easier to store.
 You don’t have to shift all the logs (by wheelbarrow is the easiest) individually to your storage area.

 You would typically burn 4 softwood logs to every 3 hardwood logs as hardwood lasts longer.
-Consequently softwood logs are cheaper than hardwood logs as softwood burns faster and doesn’t last as long.
+Consequently, softwood logs are cheaper than hardwood logs as softwood burns faster and don’t last as long.

 All fuel has a calorific value.
 This is basically the amount of heat it can produce.
 Typically the denser the fuel, the higher the calorific value.
-Hence hardwood produces more heat than softwood, and is therefore more expensive.
+Hence hardwood produces more heat than softwood and is, therefore, more expensive.
 Certain breeds of wood will have a higher calorific value than others.
 The same applies to smokeless fuel.
 Kiln dried logs will have a higher calorific value than “seasoned” logs, as the water content will be less.
-This means that you’ll get more heat from the log as the fires purpose is not to dry it out for as long.
+This means that you’ll get more heat from the log as the fire doesn’t have to dry it out for as long.
 The longer it takes to dry, the less heat you get.

-I always recommend using a moisture meter to test the water content of your logs (probe the split part of the wood, not the end or the bark).
-You want them to be about 20% moisture content.
-25% maximum.
+We always recommend using a moisture meter to test the water content of your logs (probe the split part of the wood, not the end or the bark).
+You need them to be 20% moisture content and under.
 Any more, leave them alone or send them back!